About our mission

 We’d love to introduce you – here they all are.

-We hope to do menswear at some point in the future All our t-shirts and bomber jackets come in unisex sizing.
+We hope to do menswear at some point in the future All our t-shirts and jackets come in unisex sizing, but our clothing is intended for any gender.

 What about the environment?

-Fashion is the second most polluting industry after oil.
-Yuck.
+Fashion is more polluting than all international flights combined.
 Naturally, being a tiny company means we guzzle less energy than most giant corporations.
 However, we know we can always improve.

 We have a partnership with Traid so that we can make garments out of perfect, second hand fabrics that would otherwise go to landfill.
 We also try to use organic, natural and sustainable fabric options where we can, and manufacture most of our products with UK women’s groups to cut down on air miles.
 We’re pretty good at taking the recycling out too.